nebula161/civicenia.github.io/src/content/news/2024-03-13-repeal-pnc-pearls-act.md

 institution: senate
 headline: Repeal PNC Pearls Act
 date: 2024-03-05 19:31:00 -05:00
-excerpt: Senator 7_Misun's proposal, on behalf of Shadno, was accepted by the Senate and President Chris_Chrispie
+excerpt: Senator 7_Misun's proposal, on behalf of Shadno, was approved by the Senate and President Chris_Chrispie
 document:
   type: markdown